Paulina Mountains: East Lake Resort

 Known as the “Unique Oregon Experience,” East Lake Resort is a full-service resort that sits 45 miles from southeast Bend on the scenic shores of East Lake.
 This near the East Lake, which sits at 6,400 feet in elevation, and is known as one of the best fisheries in Oregon, watercraft, like fishing boats and pontoons, are available for rent at the resort.
 The resort is known for its remoteness and sits at the heart of the Newberry National Volcanic Monument.
 There are several classic cabins, tent sites, and RV sites available for rent, as well as a pub-style grill and on-site general store.

 Bend

 Bend is the largest city near the Paulina Mountains and sits on the eastern edge of the Cascade Range along the Deschutes River.
 Bend is a popular destination for Oregon explorers looking to partake in a variety of outdoor sports like hiking, mountain biking, fishing, camping, rock climbing, paragliding, and white-water rafting.
-This charming town also offers ample accommodations, facilities, and a full range of amenities.